 Why Are My Pomegranate Seeds White?

 White pomegranates are as edible and beneficial to one’s health as the traditional red pomegranate seeds; hence, eating this fruit is not only okay, but doctors may even recommend it regularly.
-White seeds are similar in texture to red seeds but sweeter.

 Is It OK To Eat White Pomegranate Seeds?